John Munch: Cameos and parodies

 Munch has become the only fictional character, played by a single actor, to physically appear on 10 different television series.
 These shows were on five different networks: NBC (Homicide: Life on the Street, Law & Order, Law & Order: Special Victims Unit, Law & Order: Trial by Jury, and 30 Rock), Fox (The X-Files and Arrested Development), UPN (The Beat), HBO (The Wire) and ABC (Jimmy Kimmel Live!).
-Munch has been one of the few television characters to cross genres, appearing not only in crime drama series, but sitcom (Arrested Development and 30 Rock), adult animated sitcom (American Dad), late night comedy (Jimmy Kimmel Live!) and horror and science fiction (The X-Files).